-We can give you a few effective tips for purchasing a laptop computer from trusted brands.
+We can give you a few effective tips on specifications for purchasing a laptop computer from trusted brands.
 Make sure you are following our tips and you can have the best laptop for your purpose.
 We have tried our best to cover all areas, but your comments are always welcome.
 We can cover the answers as per the most-asked ones.
 Shall we start, then?

 A laptop is something that you would use for a long time, at least when compared to a smartphone.
 So, before you make a decision, you should be clear about the major purpose.
 For instance, you won’t need a MacBook Pro if you are just going to create some Documents or Browse Web.
 Likewise, a Pentium Dual Core PC won’t be enough if you are a video editor or need more system resources.